PROBATE ATTORNEY & PROBATE ADMINISTRATION

 What is probate?

-Probate is the legal process that is used to transfer title of property from the decedent to his or her beneficiaries (named in the will) or heirs (if there is not a will).
+Probate is the legal process used to transfer title of property from the decedent to their beneficiaries or heirs.
+An experienced probate attorney can help guide families through the probate process and ensure the estate is administered properly.
 All wills and intestate estates (an estate without a will) must be probated, but the degrees of court involvement and complexity range from simple and inexpensive to complicated and costly.

-In Colorado there are three types of probates for both wills and intestate estates:
+In Colorado, there are three types of probate proceedings for both wills and intestate estates, and a probate lawyer can help determine which type applies to your situation.

 1. Small estates (under $64,000 and no real property),